thma/LtuPatternFactory/README.md

 So the conclusion is: a single method interface of a strategy is just the type signature of a function.

-That's why in functional programming strategies are just implemented as functions passed as arguments to higher order functions.
-In Haskell our three startegies would be implemented as follows:
+That's why in functional programming strategies are implemented as functions passed as arguments to *higher order* functions.
+In Haskell our three strategies would be implemented as follows:

 ```haskell
 -- first we define simple strategies operating on numbers: